Minnesota vs. Nebraska: Odds, spread, over/under - August 31

 Minnesota vs. Nebraska Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup across multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite